janeczku/docker-dropbox/README.md

 **DBOX_UID**
 Default: `1000`
-Set the owner of the Dropbox folder to a custom UID
+Run Dropbox with a custom user id (matching the owner of the mounted files)

 **DBOX_GID**
 Default: `1000`
-Set the owner of the Dropbox folder to a custom GID
+Run Dropbox with a custom group id (matching the group of the mounted files)

 ## Exposed volumes

 `/dbox/Dropbox`
 Dropbox files

+`/dbox/.dropbox`
+Dropbox account configuration